-Ingersoll's Position Sound, In his recent lecture in New York city Bob Burdette, the Burlington (Iowa) journalist, made a sensation by his allusions to Bob Ingersoll.
+Ingersoll's Position Sound.
+In his recent lecture in New York city Bob Burdette, the Burlington (Iowa) journalist, made a sensation by his allusions to Bob Ingersoll.
 The latter's success, Burdette thought, was owing to his overwhelming humor, which made his audience laugh at their own dearest creeds.
-"And I believe," continued Mr. Burdette, seriously, while his audience was hushed-"I believe Colonel Ingersoll's position is tation, and all the tittering stopped "I blessed neck.-Texas Siftings. know," continued the speaker, "it isn't the thing to say in this hall and to this audience; but I have said it, and won't go back on anything I have said."
+"And I believe," continued Mr. Burdette, seriously, while his audience was hushed-"I believe Colonel Ingersoll's position is sound."
+There was a moment's hesitation, and all the tittering stopped "I know," continued the speaker, "it isn't the thing to say in this hall and to this audience; but I have said it, and won't go back on anything I have said."
 It appeared for a moment that Mr. Burdette's candor had got the better of his discretion.
-He continued: "But that is the trouble with Ingersoll, it is all sound, like a bass drum, and no sense."
+He continued: "But that is the trouble with Ingersoll, it is told the above story of her life.
+She all sound, like a bass drum, and no sense."
 Then a good orthodox roar went up, and everybody felt relieved.